gauchedroite/teller-man/README.md

 1. Use `npm install` to install the dependencies

-1. Watch for changes in Typescript and less files, and launch an http server with `npm run dev`
+1. Use `npm run dev` to watch for changes in Typescript and less files, and launch an http server

-1. Run the teller-editor at `http://localhost:8080`.
+1. Run the teller IDE at `http://localhost:8080/index-ide.html`.